jjolly/jjolly.github.io/sssys/index.md

 ## Journal

+### 04 Feb 2025

+It helps when you push your changes to the correct repo.
+Now my snarky website is doing what it's suppose to.

 ### 03 Feb 2025 - Part 2

 Note to self: Ansible does not like a playbook file with a role that does not exist, even if the role is conditional.
 This breaks even before the `pre_tasks` actions are processed.
 This means no funny last-minutes changes can be made to fix the problem.